For an easy-to-print PDF of our recommendations for the most taxi & travel friendly car seats & boosters, CLICK HERE.

 Emily & her son in a taxi (Graco Snug Ride 35 Classic Connect)

-All listed allow a European seat belt routing path, which enables a quick and easy installation without the base.
-All listed have max weight limits of 32 lbs or more.
+A European seat belt routing path enables an easy AND secure installation without the base in virtually any vehicle.
+All seats listed below have a European belt path AND have max weight limits of 30 lbs or more.

 These go rear-facing AND forward-facing.

 - Combi Coccoro.
 Rear-facing to 33 lbs, forward-facing to 40 lbs.
 Lightweight (11lbs).
 Fits on Baby Trend Snap ‘n Go EX and Mountain Buggy Nano strollers.
 Built-in locking clips for easy installation.